HughIsaacs2/Cordova-Android-TV-Plugin/README.md

 That's all it does (I just needed something to streamline this process for me).

+This does not add the Leanback banner, you'll sadly have to do that yourself (for now).

 If you want to interact with the controls on an Android TV or Google TV device just set events on the arrow keys like you would with a desktop web app.

 For gamepad support on anything below Android 5.0, turn to this plugin: https://github.com/judax/cordova-plugin-gamepad